laysakura/rust-succinct/README.md

 ## Features

-- **Arbitrary length support with minimum working memory**: Succinct.rs provides virtually _arbitrary length_ of data structures.
+- **Arbitrary length support with minimum working memory**: Succinct.rs provides virtually _arbitrary size_ of data structures.
 There are carefully designed to use as small memory space as possible.
 - **Simple public APIs**: Each data structures almost only have very basic operations for the data structure. `succinct::BitVector`, for example, has only `access()`, `rank()`, and `select()`.
 - **Latest benchmark results are always accessible**: Succinct.rs is continuously benchmarked in Travis CI using [Criterion.rs](https://crates.io/crates/criterion).
 Graphical benchmark results are published [here](https://laysakura.github.io/succinct.rs/criterion/report/).